bens6477/rock-paper-scissors-lizard-spock/README.md

 ### Bugs
 * **Issue** - Generating the winner outcome.
-    * **Resolution** - No tutorials were used when writing the code to detemine the winner.
+    * **Resolution** - A standardised outcome array was set up for each selection option with the syntax <code>selectionArray = [win, win, lose, lose, draw]</code>, representing the user's outcome relative to the computer's selection.
+For example <code>rockArray = ['scissors', 'lizard', 'paper', 'spock', 'rock']</code>, where rock beats scissors, loses to paper and so forth.
+Subsequently, each selection array was nested within the larger <code>cases</code> array, creating one variable from which all combinations could be accessed.
+This meant that <code>cases[i][j]</code> could be used to create the outcome logic for any combination, where i represented the user's selection, j represented the computer's selection, and the j index determined the user's outcome (win, lose, draw).
+No tutorials were used when writing the code to detemine the winner.

 * **Issue** - Embedding selection buttons within the attack options in the image.
     * **Resolution** - Instead of using conventional buttons, absolute poisitioning was used to position the selector buttons accordingly within the encasing image container div.
 This meant the user could click on the icon of their attack, rather than from an external point outside of the image.
 Additionally, positioning using percentages ensured the button orientation was constant across different screen sizes.
 [Adapted from Stack Overflow](https://stackoverflow.com/questions/24435397/click-particular-region-of-image)